-At this point, it is important to stress that all this is about the personal decision of a competent individual assuming responsibility for his or her own life - not about a third person making decisions on behalf of this individual and taking actions to induce death.
+At this point, it is important to stress that all this is about the personal decision of a competent individual assuming responsibility for his or her own life - not about a third person making decisions on behalf of this individual.
 It is always the patient who is in charge, who decides which steps will be taken - until the very last moment.